cdapio/cdap/README.rst

 web-based management dashboard.

-CDAP provides abstractions over Hadoop that do not require understanding the implementation or the complexity of Hadoop, HBase or Zookeeper.
+CDAP provides abstractions over Hadoop that do not require understanding the implementation or the complexity of Apache Hadoop |(TM)|, HBase or Zookeeper.
 It provides independence of Hadoop versions, and runs on any distribution of Hadoop.

 CDAP's container model allows for the integration of different processing paradigms with these features.
 It provides a common environment, the abstraction of a unified API, the lifecycle management